clewisdavis/The-Joy-of-React/course-notes.md

 <button onClick={doSomething()} />
 ```

 - When we include the parentheses, we invoke th function right away, the moment the React app is rendered.
-We want to give React a reference to the function, so React can call it at a later time, when the user clicks on the buton.
+We want to give React a reference to the function, so React can call it at a later time, when the user clicks on the button.

 #### Specifying Arguments

-- Here is the thing, what if we want to specify an arguemnt to a function?
+- Here is the thing, what if we want to specify an argument to a function?

 - For example, if you wanted to make a function called `setTheme`, and we use it to change the user's color theme from Light Mode, to Dark Mode.

-- To do this, we need to supplyt he name of the theme we are switching to, like this:
+- To do this, we need to supply he name of the theme we are switching to, like this:

 ```JAVASCRIPT
 // Switch to light mode: